 A tutorial walking us through using the Component Test Framework to add a component test to the Simple Service, a REST based stripped back microservice

-The component test framework is an open source framework which orchestrates the running of component tests, by spinning up the application under test and its external dependencies in Docker containers
+The component test framework is an open source framework which orchestrates the running of component tests, by spinning up the application under test and its external dependencies in Docker containers.

 We use component testing to exercise some use cases that allow us to verify the component under test is ready to be integrated with the wider system.
 In our example we exercise a service call that results in the query of a downstream system.
-The component test validates that the service stands up correctly and is able to engage with external components (be these in mock or real form)
+The component test validates that the service stands up correctly and is able to engage with external components (be these in mock or real form).

 The service we are working with has been stripped back as far as possible so that we can focus on the component test.